hassan-qureshi1/content-ops-starter/content/pages/index.md

   - type: GenericSection
     title:
       type: TitleBlock
-      text: "\U0001F680 Are you ready to kickstart your career?"
+      text: >-
+        Ready to learn from industry leaders and advance your career?
+Take the next step with GAP.
       color: text-dark
       styles:
         self: